Reference No: 6/2023

 - Cover letter setting out your skills, relevant experience, and why you want to work at the CER;

 - A copy of your CV;

-- Two recent written references.
+- Two recent contactable written references.

+Shortlisted candidates may be required to complete relevant tests or assignment to demonstrate competency.
 Please note that only shortlisted candidates will be contacted.
 The Centre reserves the right not to appoint should there be no suitable candidate.